harshilkawadiya/enron_email/README.md

 ### Evaluation

-Usage of precision and recall for evaluation and using pos tagger patterns .
+Usage of precision and recall for evaluation and using POS tagger patterns .